 1 cup of orange juice

 Take a large pitcher and mix one bottle of red wine, 1 shot of brandy and 1 shot of either Triple Sec or Couintreau.
-This simple white pitcher below is my favorite, it’s from Target.
+I love to serve this in my favorite white pitcher.

 Start by painting your wire frame white.
 This provides a cleaner background.
 I like to recycle wire wreath frames.
 So if you have one laying around, use that!